OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 1. Verify that your add-in is installed.
 For example, if it has an add-in command, it should appear on either the ribbon or the context menu.
 If it's a task pane add-in that has no add-in commands, the task pane should appear.

 > [!NOTE]
 > To test your Office Add-in with EdgeHTML (Microsoft Edge Legacy), an additional configuration step is required.
 In a Windows Command Prompt, run the following line: `npx office-addin-dev-settings appcontainer EdgeWebView --loopback --yes`.
-This is not required when Office is using the Chromium-based Edge WebView2.
+This isn't required when Office is using the Chromium-based Edge WebView2.
 For more information, see [Browsers and webview controls used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).

 [!INCLUDE[Office settings tool not supported on Mac](../includes/tool-nonsupport-mac-note.md)]